davidsneighbour/kollitsch.dev/content/blog/2024/showing-the-current-breakpoint-for-bootstrap/index.md

     {{- end -}}
   </div>
 {{- end -}}
 ```

-If you are suing different breakpoints from the ones defined in Bootstrap you can redefine them in line 3.
+If you are using different breakpoints from the ones defined in Bootstrap you can redefine them in line 3.

 Using this partial in your template: